 If a user has multiple records open in multiple remote windows when working with central and remote (hub and spoke) servers, logging off of one remote window invalidates the session that is established for all open remote windows.
 The remaining sessions become invalid even if they appear active.
 Before logging off from any remote window, be sure that you complete and save your work.

 For information about configuring this feature with an AR System, see Configuring a mid tier to launch a browser in a different mid tier.

 For information about configuring this feature within a BMC Helix ITSM: Asset Management hub and spoke system, see .

 Mid Tier architecture for Progressive Web Application

 Mid Tier is capable of rendering a progressive web application (PWA) for a custom application.
 The following image represents the architecture of Mid Tier that involves a cross-launch from Smart IT.

-As part of the new architecture, the Mid Tier backend is used to leverage its generic and AR System metadata-driven implementation, and the client-side rendering logic is changed to produce a user interface and experience that is similar to that of Smart IT.
+As part of the architecture, the Mid Tier backend is used to leverage its generic and AR System metadata-driven implementation, and the client-side rendering logic is changed to produce a user interface and experience that is similar to that of Smart IT.

-The core business logic and functional logic including Role Based Access Control (RBAC) exists in the BMC Helix ITSM application workflows.
+The core business logic and functional logic, including Role Based Access Control (RBAC), exists in the BMC Helix ITSM application workflows.
 The ITSM data model also exists in the AR System with the business logic in filters.
 Smart IT and Mid Tier continue to work until the Progressive Web Application (PWA) technology completely replaces their functionality.

-How PWA screens are viewed from Smart IT
+PWA screens available from Smart IT